IzHoBX/aphasia-social/README.md

 resetspace.py | This script reads all emojis in emojilib and obtain their embeddings through querying the spaCy large model with their description names.
 All the embeddings are then plotted in a vector KNeighbors space, which is pickled into `emojispace`
 EmojiVec.py | The class that performs the translation.
 Given a list of keywords, it will extract the embeddings from our database hosted at Google Cloud Firestore.
 The vector will the be plotted in `emojispace` and the nearest emoji neighbor is returned.
 LocalEmojiVec.py | A variant of `EmojiVec.py` that retrieves keyword embeddings from a local spaCy model instead.
 Not used deployment because of slow loading of models on Heroku. emojilib | A pre-trained set of emoji embeddings downloaded from https://github.com/uclnlp/emoji2vec.
-It is trained using word2vec models, but unfortunately accuracy is below our method of using description of emojis. auth.json | Required to call to our Firestore database.
+It is trained using word2vec models by treating each emoji as a word token, but unfortunately accuracy is below our method of using description of emojis. auth.json | Required to call to our Firestore database.
 A server client API is used and hence this file exposes our API key.
 This is a hacky work around for the fact that there is no Firestore client API in python.
 It will be removed once alternative is found or abusing use is discovered.